andrezero/grunt-distjs/README.md

 original paths translate to the destination file strucuture.

-You can read all about how to configure files in the [Configuring tasks](http://gruntjs.com/configuring-tasks) guide, but, because the `distjs` task orchestrates other Grunt tasks, it difers a little from the original tasks, so it's worth going throught these in detail to demonstrate how you can configure this task to achieve the desired results.
+You can read all about how to configure files in the [Configuring tasks](http://gruntjs.com/configuring-tasks) guide, but, because the `jsglue` task orchestrates other Grunt tasks, it difers a little from the original tasks, so it's worth going throught these in detail to demonstrate how you can configure this task to achieve the desired results.

 #### dest